-Employer Sponsored Plan means the Employer Sponsored health benefit plan established and maintained by the Employer Plan Sponsor through the purchase of comprehensive health care coverage and benefits from Capital Health Plan.
+State of Florida group health plan means the State of Florida group health plan established and maintained by the State of Florida Plan Sponsor through the purchase of comprehensive health care coverage and benefits from Capital Health Plan.

-Excluded Services means services that are not a covered benefit and for which no payment will be made by Capital Health Plan.
+Excluded Services/Exclusion means services that are not a covered benefit and for which no payment will be made by Capital Health Plan.
+Any provision of the Plan whereby coverage for a specific hazard or condition is eliminated.